Two GOP lawmakers invoke Hitler to hammer Democrats

 Breaking News Emails

-WASHINGTON — Two House Republicans over the last two days have invoked Adolf Hitler and the Nazi Party in a partisan Hill debate, using the reference to attack Democrats and the media and to criticize the recent investigation into the Trump campaign's alleged ties to Russia.
+WASHINGTON — Two House Republicans over the last two days have invoked Hitler and the Nazi Party in a partisan Hill debate, using the reference to attack Democrats and the media, and to criticize the recent investigation into the Trump campaign's alleged ties to Russia.

 “A 'big lie' is a political propaganda technique made famous by Germany's national socialist German Workers Party,” Brooks said on the House floor.
 “For more than two years, socialist Democrats and their fake news media allies, CNN, MSNBC, The New York Times, Washington Post and countless others have perpetrated the biggest political lie, con, scam and fraud in American history.”

-Brooks continued by reading a passage from Hitler’s book, "Mein Kampf," about the utility of "colossal untruths" on the House floor, saying that he was going to quote “from another socialist who mastered 'big lie' propaganda to a maximum and deadly effect.”
+Brooks continued by reading a passage from Hitler’s book, "Mein Kampf," about the utility of "colossal untruths," saying that he was going to quote “from another socialist who mastered 'big lie' propaganda to a maximum and deadly effect.”

 Though Brooks' intent was to paint President Donald Trump’s opponents as "socialists" like Hitler (though few historians would consider Hitler a socialist), the paragraph he read from Hitler's writings accused Jews of accepting falsehoods about Germany’s loss in World War I and peddling them widely.